American chestnut: Ink disease

-Before the onset of chestnut blight and prior to 1824, an epidemic of ink disease struck American chestnuts, most likely brought to the southern United States on imported cork oak trees from Portugal.
-This fungal pathogen is known to also kill the roots and collars of several Castanea species, including the European species C. sativa.
+Before the onset of chestnut blight and prior to 1824, an epidemic of ink disease struck American chestnuts, most likely brought to the southern United States on Cork oak trees imported from Portugal.
+This fungal pathogen is known to also kill the roots and collars of several Castanea species, including the European sweet chestnut.
 It affected primarily chestnuts in the Southeastern US and at the later time when chestnut blight struck, the range of C. dentata may have already been reduced.
 The potential range of blight-resistant American chestnuts is substantially reduced if those chestnuts are susceptible to ink disease.

-Further, the range of this pathogen will extend northward as the climate warms, which may further limit the potential range of the American Chestnut.
+The range of this pathogen will extend northward as the climate warms, which may further limit the potential range of the American chestnut.
+Potassium phosphonate has been found to induce resistance to infection of C. sativa by both inhibiting Phytophthora species directly and by improving the host response, inducing resistance to lesions in phloem tissue and formation of callus.
+Whether or not this effect would occur in C. dentata is uncertain.

+Chestnut brown nut rot

+Brown nut rot is a destructive plant disease caused by the primary agent Gnomoniopsis castaneae and afflicting Castanea species.
+This pathogen also causes mild disease or exists as an endophyte in other hardwoods.
+The disease is found in Europe and Oceania.
+More recently, it has been reported in North America.